Mnemotechnician/new-console/README.md

 * Create new directories
 * Rename, copy, move and delete existing files
 * More will be added in the next updates (let me rest qwq)

+# Events menu
+Allows you to make the console run scripts upon specific events.

+Events are saved after exit, but you have to enable them manually after a restart.
+You don't want to hardlock yourself, do you?

+todo: inflate this ehh Aaaa em i forgor 💀

+#

+---

+<p style="text-align: center; font-size: 100pt;">Java is pain</p>

+---

+#